RubinHaxhiuEpoka/EpokaClubEvents/README.md

 #### President Sign in and Managing Events:
 * To log in, the president gives their username and password.
 * The application verifies the authenticity of the president's credentials in the database if they are valid.
-* In case of unsuccessful authentication the application informs the club president to recheck their credentials in case of a type
+* In case of unsuccessful authentication the application informs the club president to recheck their credentials in case of a type.
 * After the president's authentication is successful, the application grants them access to events.
 From there, they can create, modify, and delete events.
-* The club president can also check the student rating as well as the student comments for a particular event by accessing the data through the database
+* The club president can also check the student rating as well as the student comments for a particular event by accessing the data through the database.
 #### Admin tasks:
 * To log in, the administrator enters their username and password.
 * The application verifies authentication using the admin credentials stored in the database if the credentials are valid.
-* In case of unsuccessful authentication the application informs the admin to recheck their credentials in case of a type
+* In case of unsuccessful authentication the application informs the admin to recheck their credentials in case of a type.
 * The application gives the administrator access to a number of management interfaces, including those for managing feedback, student information, and president information, after successful authentication.
-* The admin can decide whether to create,get,modify or delete specifed data from the application
+* The admin can decide whether to create,get,modify or delete specifed data from the application.
 #### User Exit:
 * Any user whether the student,club president or the admin makes a request to exit the application.
 * The program updates the user's session status and completes the logout procedure.